Are you called to be a small town pastor?

 - Having breakfast every Tuesday at the local cafe

 Could God be calling you to small town ministry?
-Use the signup sheet on the left to begin the process of becoming a Village Pastor or intern!
+Use the signup sheet on the left to begin the process of becoming a Village Missionary pastor or intern!

 Click here to return to the Employment page.